mrityunjaykumar911/DSA/README.md

 # DSA
-This repo is to maintain all implemented algorithmic code at codechef and hackerrank.
+This repo is to maintain all implemented algorithmic code at codechef, hackerrank and leetcode.